Nnamdi Kanu: Court Warns Lawyers against Professional Misconduct

 Alex Enumah in Abuja

-Justice James Omotosho of a Federal High Court in Abuja has warned lawyers involved in the trial of Nnamdi Kanu to desist from acts that could be seen as professional misconduct.
+Justice James Omotosho of a Federal High Court, Abuja, has warned lawyers involved in the trial of Nnamdi Kanu to desist from acts that could be seen as professional misconduct.

 The warning was sequel to complaint and observations concerning a member of the defence team, Aloy Ejimakor and others, said to be in the habit of posting live streaming of proceedings and court documents on the social media.

-At Wednesday’s proceedings, the lead counsel to the defendant, Chief Kanu Agabi (SAN), informed the court of a letter from the prosecution, dated May 14, wherein the government expressed concerns about some publications the defence team had made.
+At yesterday’s proceedings, lead counsel to the defendant, Chief Kanu Agabi, SAN, informed the court of a letter from the prosecution, dated May 14, wherein the government expressed concerns about some publications the defence team had made.

-Agabi, who added that they have apologized to the prosecution about the publications, however clarified that they were not responsible for the publications.
+Agabi who added that they had apologised to the prosecution about the publications, clarified that they were not responsible for the publications.

-Responding, the lead prosecution counsel, Chief Adegboyega Awomolo (SAN), described as embarrassing what they see in the press with regards to the trial.
+Responding, the lead prosecution counsel, Chief Adegboyega Awomolo, SAN, described as embarrassing what they saw in the press with regard to the trial.

-He said he is forced to ask the court to make an order that anyone entering the courtroom should deposit his phone outside, adding that information reaching him says that the proceedings of the court were being streamed online.
+He said he was forced to ask the court to make an order that anyone entering the courtroom should deposit his phone outside, adding that information reaching stated that the proceedings of the court were being streamed online.

-The senior lawyer specifically mentioned Mr Aloy Ejimakor whom he said makes controversial social media posts about the trial.
+The senior lawyer, specifically mentioned Mr Aloy Ejimakor, whom he said made controversial social media posts about the trial.

 Reacting, the judge observed that he had granted accelerated hearing in the interest of both parties and especially because of Kanu who has been held for so long.